Jakob-Bach/Solver-Demo/README.md

 # Solver Demo

-We demonstrate the functionality of multiple SAT/SMT solvers in multiple programming languages.
+We demonstrate and benchmark the functionality of multiple SAT/SMT solvers/optimizers in multiple programming languages.
-The broadest demo is for `Z3` in Python (`Z3_Demo.ipynb`).
+We have two use cases:

-In all other cases, we mainly benchmark how fast the solvers are in counting all solutions for a simple AND or OR formula.
+- use case 1: counting (by enumerating) all solutions for a simple AND or OR formula
-(In contrast to the standard case, where one is interested in finding one solution or just knowing satisfiability.)
-Nevertheless, that also demonstrates their API.

-Furthermore, some of the solvers can also be used for optimization.
-We show-case this with a simple knapsack problem.
+- use case 2: solving a simple knapsack problem

+This project serves as playground for our research project on [constrained feature selection](https://github.com/Jakob-Bach/CFFS).

 ## Solvers